Tag descriptor

 The `workbook`-gem

-An article, posted almost 8 years ago filed in workbook, gem, ruby & rails.
+An article, posted more than 8 years ago filed in workbook, gem, ruby & rails.

 workbook is simple ruby framework for containing spreadsheet like data in a datastructure that is known to most programmers: the (multidimensional) Array.